 Wild Water West is probably the site of a lot of people’s “most satisfying sunburn I ever got” story, as it offers just about every “under-the-sun” activity you can think of.
 It’s the biggest waterpark in South Dakota, and you’ll find it on the city’s west side — just look for the waterslides, paintball, mini golf, batting cages, and go-karts (it’s usually open from Memorial Day to Labor Day).

 If you (or your kids) have endless energy that hasn’t been fully exhausted in days, check out the 65ft waterslide complex.
 It has enough terror-inducing (in the best possible way) water drops to wear out even the most hyper of road trippers.
 For something more leisurely paced, try the Lazy River.
 Grab an inner tube and let the current carry you along — and forget all the stresses of driving on I-90.
 Adult drifters can float to the swim-up bar and enjoy a drink in the adult-only pool, too.

 Tickets are about $25 ($10 off if you’re under four feet tall), and admission gets you into the whole waterpark and the wave pool — as well as access to bumper boats, go-karts, mini golf, batting cages, and sand volleyball.

 9. Free Concerts

-Levitt at the Falls is an outdoor music pavilion in downtown Sioux Falls that provides 50 FREE concerts every summer!
+Levitt at the Falls is an outdoor music pavilion in downtown Sioux Falls that provides up to 50 FREE concerts every summer!
 Grab a bite to eat and head over to claim your spot on the lawn for some great live music.
 Chair rentals and beverage services are provided onsite.

 Article courtesy of Matador Network; written by: Billy Yost